sap-tutorials/Tutorials/tutorials/hcp-template-mobile-web-app/hcp-template-mobile-web-app.md

     ![mob1-2_18.png](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-template-mobile-web-app/mob1-2_18.png)

-19. Click **Next**, and then click **Finish** to create the new Northwind application.
-When the generation finishes, click the Northwind project folder icon to see the project structure.
+19. Click **Finish** to create the new Northwind application.
+When the generation finishes, click the **Northwind project folder icon** to see the project structure.

     ![mob1-2_19.png](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-template-mobile-web-app/mob1-2_19.png)

-20. To run your application, select the ```index.html``` file, and click the **Run** button.
+20. To run your application, select the **index.html** file, and click the **Run** button.
 Your Northwind application will open in a Web IDE preview pane.

     ![mob1-2_20.png](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-template-mobile-web-app/mob1-2_20.png)